-16:00 CET on the 11th January 2013 Entry written by Maria Eriksen-Jensen, VP of Business Development and Marketing, for Professional Security Magazine Online.
+16:00 CET, 11th January 2013 By Maria Eriksen-Jensen, VP of Business Development and Marketing, for Professional Security Magazine Online.

 CISOs are worried by BYOD – Bring Your Own Device, it is suggested: Maria Eriksen-Jensen, pictured, VP of Business Development and Marketing, Secunia takes a look at how vulnerable the private PCs we love to bring to work are.

 The BYOD – Bring Your Own Device – trend is on the increase.
 A recent study of 600 US IT and business leaders by Cisco found that as much as 95 per cent of the organizations allow employee-owned devices in the work-place in some shape or form.
 According to the study, “by 2014, the average number of connected devices per knowledge worker will reach 3.3, up from an average of 2.8 in 2012.” (*1)

 While the benefits are many to both employers and employees – the mutual flexibility and accessibility, to name the obvious ones – BYOD is a double-edged sword: there are substantial security concerns involved in this merge of the private and the professional spheres.

 The respondents in the study cited security/ privacy of company data as the top challenge of BYOD.
 And they are quite right to be worried.

 As Gartner points out in a recent report, employee-owned devices are unmanaged, and their security state is essentially unknown: “When these devices are used to access corporate data and applications, there is the risk of attacks that exploit vulnerabilities that are present on the devices. (…).
 Another major soft spot is the user.
 Employees are subject to phishing attacks or social engineering and may give up credentials that are used to access applications.
 This bypasses much of the shielding that is in place and provides an unimpeded path to critical data.” (*2)

 A glimpse at how secure those 'Own Devices' are: